Guidewire: Greenfield Opportunities

 At this point, the company's only significant competitor for Tier I deployments is Duck Creek.
 Duck Creek belonged to Accenture (NYSE:ACN) for five years and given how service intensive the solutions are in the insurance space, that was a major potential advantage and kept Accenture from becoming a Guidewire partner.
 Last April, ACN announced that it was selling 60% of the equity in Duck Creek to a private equity firm, Apax Partners.
 The basic reason for the sale was that operating as a subsidiary of Accenture had apparently constrained operations at Duck Creek and had led to significant share losses over the past several years.
 It will be harder for Duck Creek to sell to the largest Tier 1 vendors without the imprimatur of ACN and particularly without having complete access to Accenture's international support capabilities.
 And since CAN no longer owns Duck Creek outright, it has become willing to partner with Guidewire, particularly internationally.

 The market dynamics strongly favor Guidewire's attempt to sell the functionality it offers to the larger insurers.
-It will always face competition from internally built and supported solutions but my expectation is that over time TCO comparisons will increasingly show savings based on cloud deployments based on third-party products.
+It will always face competition from internally built and supported solutions, but my expectation is that over time TCO comparisons will increasingly show savings based on cloud deployments based on third-party products.

 Valuation

 I commented at the start of this article that looked at traditionally Guidewire shares are not cheap.
-Using analyst speak the shares have a premium valuation.
+Using analyst speak, the shares have a premium valuation.
 It would be surprising to me if a company with such a formidable moat that dominates its space to such an extent did not have a premium valuation.
 The subscriptions that it sells are incredibly sticky and the amount of renewal business it will ultimately achieve is an asset that is difficult to quantify but which ought to be of some significance in the company's valuation.
 The value of the greenfield initiative is also not totally knowable at this point other than it is potentially an enormous opportunity to expand the scope of Guidewire.

 I do not make a habit of recommending companies that have an EV/S of greater than 5X if there is any reason, other than the way data is presented, to think that they have a longer-term growth expectations of 14%.
 And the fact is that the company's P/E is high as well, particularly when considering the impact of stock based comp.